Super-stability in the Student-Project Allocation Problem with Ties: Introduction

-Considering the weakest of the three stability concepts mentioned above, every instance of { SPA-ST} admits a weakly stable matching (this follows by breaking the ties in an arbitrary fashion and applying the stable matching algorithm described in \cite{AIM07} to the resulting { SPA-S} instance).
+Considering the weakest of the three stability concepts mentioned above, every instance of {\sc spa-st} admits a weakly stable matching (this follows by breaking the ties in an arbitrary fashion and applying the stable matching algorithm described in \cite{AIM07} to the resulting {\sc spa-s} instance).
 However, such matchings could be of different sizes \cite{MIIMM02}.
-Thus opting for weak stability leads to the problem of finding a weakly stable matching that matches as many students to projects as possible -- a problem that is known to be NP-hard \cite{IMMM99,MIIMM02}, even for the so-called \emph{Stable Marriage problem with Ties and Incomplete lists}, which is the special case of {\sc hrt} in which each project (hospital) has capacity 1.
-However, we note that a $\frac{3}{2}$-approximation algorithm was described in \cite{CM18} for the problem of finding a maximum weakly stable matching in an instance of { SPA-ST}.
+Thus opting for weak stability leads to the problem of finding a weakly stable matching that matches as many students to projects as possible -- a problem that is known to be NP-hard \cite{IMMM99,MIIMM02}, even for the so-called \emph{Stable Marriage problem with Ties and Incomplete lists} ({\sc smti}), which is an extension of {\sc smt} in which the preference lists need not be complete.
+However, we note that a $\frac{3}{2}$-approximation algorithm was described in \cite{CM18} for the problem of finding a maximum size weakly stable matching, given an instance of {\sc spa-st}.\footnote{This approximation algorithm finds a weakly stable matching that is at least two-thirds the size of a maximum weakly stable matching.}